slappforge/sigma/docs/concepts/index.md

+---
+description: An insight into the concepts and jargon you will come across when using SLAppForge Sigma cloud IDE for serverless development
+---

 # Concepts

 This section presents some insight into the concepts and jargon you will come across when using SLAppForge Sigma.